ossprj/ossprj-commons/ossprj-commons-file/README.md

 ## DirectoryContentHash

-A "directory content hash" which can be used to quickly compare the contents of two directories.
+A hash which can be used to quickly compare the contents of two directories.

+It can also be used to compare the contents of a directory to the contents of a torrent via the equivalent [TorrentContentHash](https://github.com/ossprj/ossprj-commons/tree/main/ossprj-commons-torrent#torrentcontenthash)

 It is computed as such:

 * Find all file paths recursively in a directory (ignores empty directories), relative to the parent directory and append the file length to that relative path
 * Remove OS specific file separators
 * Lower case them
 * Sort them alphabetically
-* Concatenates them into a string
+* Concatenate them into a string
 * MD5 hash that string